10 great reasons to cycle

 7. Raise money for a great cause

 There are sponsored bike rides for cyclists of all levels, so you can combine fundraising for great causes with getting fit, being part of a group challenge and a great day out.
 Big BHF rides this year include the London to Brighton Bike Ride in June.
-Last year, 25,000 participants took part and the year before, the ride raised over £3m for the BHF.
+In 2016, 15,000 participants took part.

 8. Cycling makes you stronger